FINRA, Bonds"> FINRA, Bonds">

 Insurance can play an important role in estate planning.

 Issues of ownership, the type of policy (such as the popular "survivorship life" policy), and the use of insurance trusts make this complicated area.
-Life insurance can cause unwanted estate tax consequences if it is not carefully structured.
+Life insurance can cause unwanted estate tax consequences if it is not carefully structured and you could lose up to half the "income tax-free" insurance proceeds to Uncle Sam.

 Do I need to update my plan once it is in place?

 Yes.
 Estates change over time.
 Typically, the value of your estate grows, perhaps pushing you into a higher estate tax bracket.
-You may have become divorced, or one of your heirs has died, or a host of other changes may have occurred since the plan was first put into place.
+You may have become divorced, or one of your heirs has died, a power of attorney you appointed has moved and is no longer willing or able to serve, or, a host of other changes may have occurred since the plan was first put into place.

-How do I know a CFP® professional is qualified to help me?
+How do I know Taylor & Associates is qualified to assist me?